bigcommerce/dev-docs/docs/api-docs/partner/dev-portal-overview.md

 For information on app development, see [Introduction to Building Apps](https://developer.bigcommerce.com/api-docs/apps/guide/intro).

-For instructions on how to use the Developer Portal to create an app, see Managing Apps in DevTools.
+For instructions on how to use the Developer Portal to create an app, see Managing Apps in the Developer Portal.

 ## Resources